Aylur/ags-docs/src/content/docs/config/variables.md

 :::tip
 The construction will depend on how you import it.
-The default import is a function while the `Vaiable` member in the module is the `class` itself.
+The default import is a function while the `Variable` member in the module is the `class` itself.

 ```js